Official Competition Details, Rules and Format

 • Judges/officials will assign a designated starting order.
 Teams will setup on-deck in that order.
 Failure to be on-deck will place you at the end of the order for the run and may forfeit you final (second) run in a heat based on heat time completion.

 • No team participant is allowed on the course before the team’s first run, and only one team member is allowed on the course during a run.
+This shall in no case be the faculty advisor.

 • At the designated on-deck time, the competing team will be asked to prepare their vehicle for an attempt.
 On-deck teams start in the order they arrive in the starting area unless they give way to another team.